Submission Procedure and Selection Criteria

 - Titles that at the time of nomination are not available in .epub or unlocked .pdf for use by AERO for student with perceptual disabilities.

 The following criteria are presented in order of importance:

 - Literary quality in the case of fiction including but not limited to:

-- structure, richness of language, craft of the writer, pace, clarity.
+- structure, richness of language, acceptance of authentic voices that are not limited by British or Canadian grammar (such as Patois), craft of the writer, pace, clarity.

 - Quality of presentation for non-fiction, including but not limited to:

 - appeal and appropriateness of the presentation, clarity, layout, format, diversity of people in illustrations/photographs (including, but not limited to: age, gender, body types, mental or physical abilities, skin colours, etc.)